NavDP: Learning Sim-to-Real Navigation Diffusion Policy with Privileged Information Guidance: DataEngine

-\textbf{Robot Model.} We build the robot as a cylindrical rigid body with two-wheel differential drive model for cross-embodiment generalizability.
+\textbf{Robot Model.} We build the robot as a cylindrical rigid body with a two-wheel differential drive model for cross-embodiment generalizability.
 The navigation safe radius of the robots is set to $r_{b}=0.25\text{m}$.
-To imitate the variation of the observation views of cross-embodiment robots, we assume one RGB-D camera is installed on the top of the robot and the height of the robot $h_{b}$ is randomized in the range $(0.25\text{m}, 1.25\text{m})$.
-Therefore, the objects that are higher than the camera configuration height will not be consider as obstacles for navigation trajectory planning process.
-To ensure the local navigable area remains visible within the field of view, the camera's pitch angle is randomized in the range $(-30^{\circ},0^{\circ})$, depending on the robot's height.
-The horizontal field of view (HFOV) and vertical field of view (VFOV) of camera are set to $(69^{\circ},42^{\circ})$, same as the RealSense D435i camera.
+To imitate the variation of observation views across different robot embodiments, we assume one RGB-D camera is installed on the top of the robot and the height of the robot $h_{b}$ is randomized in the range $(0.25\text{m}, 1.25\text{m})$.
+Objects that are higher than the camera's configuration height are not considered as obstacles during the navigation trajectory planning process.
+To ensure the local navigable area remains visible within the field of view, the camera's pitch angle is randomized within the range $(-30^{\circ},0^{\circ})$, depending on the robot's height.
+We use two configurations to set the camera field of views, one follows RealSense D435i with horizontal field of view (HFOV) and vertical field of view (VFOV) set to $(69^{\circ},42^{\circ})$, and the other follows Zed 2 with FOV set to $(110^{\circ},70^{\circ})$.